Michigan vs. Nebraska NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 50.5-point total in three of five games this season.
+- Michigan and its opponents have gone over the current 50-point total in three of five games (60%) this season.

-- Nebraska's games have gone over 50.5 points in two opportunities this season.
+- Nebraska and its opponents have combined to score more than 50 points in two games this season.

-- The two teams combine to score 72.1 points per game, 21.6 more than the total in this contest.
+- The combined points per game average of the two teams, 72.1, is 22.1 points above Saturday's over/under.

-- The 28.3 combined points per game that these two squads have allowed this season are 22.2 fewer than the 50.5 total in this contest.
+- This contest's total is 21.7 points greater than the 28.3 these two squads combine to allow per game this season.

-- Wolverines games this season feature an average total of 52.6 points, a number 2.1 points higher than Saturday's over/under.
+- The Wolverines and their opponents have scored an average of 52.6 points per game in 2021, 2.6 more than Saturday's total.

-- In 2021, games involving the Cornhuskers have averaged a total of 55.7 points, 5.2 more than the set total in this contest.
+- In 2021, games involving the Cornhuskers have averaged a total of 55.7 points, 5.7 more than the set over/under in this contest.

 Michigan Stats and Trends